anthony-langham/digital-garden-jekyll-template/_notes/the nurse who can smell parkinson's disease.md

 ---
-title: "the nurse who can smell parkinsons diseae"
+title: the nurse who can smell parkinsons disease
 ---

 ## Joy Milne